Skip to content

 We will use either light sedation or a local numbing medicine depending on your child's age and medical history.

 The procedure is considered low-risk.
 However, potential complications include:

 There might be mild bruising or tenderness in the lower back for a day or two.

-After the procedure is complete, your child will need to lie on his or her back in the recovery area for one hour to minimize the chance of having a headache.
-Then your child will be able to go home or return to his or her hospital room.
+After the procedure is complete, your child will need to lie on his back in the recovery area for one hour to minimize the chance of having a headache.
+Then your child will be able to go home or return to his hospital room.